WHAT IS THE FASB NOT-FOR-PROFIT ENTITY TEAM, AND WHAT DO THEY DO?

 - Advise on other matters for which the FASB may seek guidance.

-The FASB also has a standing Not-for-Profit Resource Group.
+NOT-FOR-PROFIT STANDING RESOURCE GROUPThe FASB also has a standing Not-for-Profit Resource Group.
 Although the Board and staff may call on resource group members, its members primarily serve as a resource to the NAC.
 From time to time all members or particular types of members (for example, only preparers or only creditors, donors and grantors) are surveyed on matters of interest to the NAC.
-The time requirements generally are light but we do expect and have received a reasonably high rate of participation from these resource group members.
-If you are interested in serving on the standing NFP resource group, please contact Jeff Mechanick at firstname.lastname@example.org or 203-956-5301.
+The time requirements generally are light, but we do expect and have received a reasonably high rate of participation from these resource group members.
+If you are interested in serving on the standing NFP resource group, please contact Jeff Mechanick at email@example.com or 203-956-5301.

-RECENTLY ISSUED ACCOUNTING STANDARDS UPDATESNot-for-profit entities are impacted by various general standards throughout the guidance and by many of the projects currently on the FASB’s technical agenda.
-Additionally, there are projects on the Board’s technical agenda that specifically pertain to not-for-profit entities.
+ACCOUNTING STANDARDS UPDATES, PROJECTS, AND IMPLEMENTATION INFORMATIONNot-for-profit entities are affected by various general standards throughout the guidance and by many of the projects currently on the FASB’s technical agenda.
+Additionally, sometimes there are standards issued or projects on the Board’s technical agenda that specifically pertain to not-for-profit entities.

 Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets (ASU 2020-07)